Midland Main Line upgrade: 21st century proposals

-In July 2009 the Labour government published a document and said it was looking at electrification of the Midland Main Line but no funds had been committed.
+In July 2009, the Labour government published a document and said it was looking at electrification of the Midland Main Line, but no funds had been committed.
 When originally planned and announced in the 21st Century, the line upgrade was costed at £1.6 billion and it was expected that the line would be electrified as far as Kettering and Corby by 2017.
 It was then expected that the electrification of the line would continue from Kettering to Leicester, Derby and Nottingham and would occur by 2019 and then the Sheffield section by 2020.
-Again only the Derby to Sheffield section of the line was planned for electrification and not the Nottingham to Sheffield route, or the through route bypassing both Derby and Nottingham - the Erewash Valley line.
+Again only the Derby to Sheffield section of the line was planned for electrification and not the Nottingham to Sheffield route, or the through route bypassing both Derby and Nottingham – the Erewash Valley line.
 In addition an extra track was to be installed between Kettering and Corby to enhance capacity.
 It appeared in the autumn statement of 2011.

-An 2014 article in RAIL Magazine gave a detailed account of the work that lay ahead.
+A 2014 article in RAIL Magazine gave a detailed account of the work that lay ahead.
 Rebuilding of bridges between Bedford and Leicester had already been in progress for a while.
 Equipment for placing the various electrification tasks such as bases and overhead line equipment was scheduled to start April 2015.
-The completion date for electric trains arriving at Sheffield Midland station was cited as December 2020 - the cost given as £1.3 billion pounds and also included three station modifications at Leicester, Derby and Sheffield.
-422 single track miles of wiring was supposed to occur and a total of 120 bridges modified.
+The completion date for electric trains arriving at Sheffield Midland station was cited as December 2020 – the cost given as £1.3 billion and also included three station modifications at Leicester, Derby and Sheffield.
+422 single track miles (675 km) of wiring was supposed to occur and a total of 120 bridges modified.
 Bradway tunnel had already had some heavy maintenance.
 It was further pointed out that ECAM had been used (as in the project had been through this procedure)- a term the treasury used meaning Enhancements Cost Adjustment Mechanism.
-Pre- ECAM the cost had been quoted at £900 million.
-Ryan Scott the Network Rail Programme Engineering Manager was quoted as saying that the minimum number of platforms at Sheffield station - (Sheffield Midland) would be wired to avoid having unnecessary cost added when the station was later remodeled.
+Pre-ECAM the cost had been quoted at £900 million.
 The whole MML scheme also overlapped with the Electric Spine project.

-In June 2015, the then Secretary of State for Transport Patrick McLoughlin informed Parliament the electrification project was being paused, resulting in criticism from local MPs.
-Mcloughlin said better services could be delivered on Midland Mainline before electrification was completed.
-He blamed Network Rail for rising costs and missed targets.
+In June 2015, the Secretary of State for Transport Patrick McLoughlin informed Parliament the electrification project was being paused, resulting in criticism from local MPs.
+Mcloughlin said "'better services' could be delivered on Midland Mainline before electrification was completed".
+He blamed "Network Rail for rising costs and missed targets".
 Lilian Greenwood who at the time was Shadow Transport Secretary, and also an MP for Nottingham South, accused the government of being cynical and that they had delayed this announcement until after the 2015 United Kingdom general election which took place the previous month.
 There were also complaints that money had been wasted on civil engineering interventions that were no longer needed.